Remove a global variable

 Function: Remove a global variable

-This action allows you to delete a specific piece of information (a "global variable") that is stored and accessible throughout your application.
-Once removed, this information will no longer be available for use in other actions or parts of your application.
+This action allows you to clear out a piece of information that your application has stored for temporary use.
+Think of it like erasing a note from a shared whiteboard that everyone in your application can see.
+Once removed, this information is no longer available for other parts of your application to use.
 This is useful for cleaning up temporary data or resetting states.

 -